|Duration||1 Year Full-time; 2 Years Part-time|

 - work in the heritage sector including curatorial and museum positions.

 To be considered for registration an applicant will normally have a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) in a suitable subject or the equivalent.
 Applications from students with a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) in a suitable subject may also be considered under Recognition of Prior Learning (RPL).
 These applicants may be requested to submit a proposal and/or attend an interview.

-All candidates must satisfy a Selection Committee who may request applicants to provide letters of reference.
+All applicants must satisfy a selection committee who may request applicants to provide letters of reference.

 For Applicants with Qualifications Completed Outside of Ireland